Plastid DNA: Proteins encoded by the chloroplast

 Of the approximately three-thousand proteins found in chloroplasts, some 95% of them are encoded by nuclear genes.
 Many of the chloroplast's protein complexes consist of subunits from both the chloroplast genome and the host's nuclear genome.
 As a result, protein synthesis must be coordinated between the chloroplast and the nucleus.
 The chloroplast is mostly under nuclear control, though chloroplasts can also give out signals regulating gene expression in the nucleus, called retrograde signaling.

 Protein synthesis

 Protein synthesis within chloroplasts relies on an RNA polymerase coded by the chloroplast's own genome, which is related to RNA polymerases found in bacteria.
 Chloroplasts also contain a mysterious second RNA polymerase that is encoded by the plant's nuclear genome.
 The two RNA polymerases may recognize and bind to different kinds of promoters within the chloroplast genome.
 The ribosomes in chloroplasts are similar to bacterial ribosomes.

+The set of transfer RNAs (tRNAs) used in translation is partly encoded by the plastid genome.
+In most seed plants the plastome encodes only about 30 tRNAs, fewer than the number needed to read all 61 sense codons by conventional wobble base pairing.
+This reduced set is sufficient because of an expanded form of wobbling called superwobble, in which a single tRNA can decode all four codons of certain codon families.
+The aminoacyl-tRNA synthetases that charge these tRNAs, like most other components of the plastid translational apparatus, are encoded in the nucleus and imported into the chloroplast.
+The rate of plastid translation is itself regulated in response to environmental cues such as light and the redox state of the chloroplast, helping to coordinate protein synthesis with photosynthetic activity.